-Dragon Bonds – The Beloved Draman is the third installment in my series of fantasy novelettes.
+Dragon Quest – The Traveling Draman is the fourth installment in my series of fantasy novelettes.
 This FREE serialized story won’t be found anywhere else, and you get to see it first!
 (In case you missed it, here’s part 1 and part 2)

-Author’s Note – the books must be read in order to be understood, beginning with Dragon Child and Dragon Valley.
+Author’s Note – the books must be read in order to be understood, beginning with DRAGON CHILD, DRAGON VALLEY, and DRAGON BONDS.
 Get started!

 First Edition Copyright © 2019

 ALL RIGHTS RESERVED